vmware/versatile-data-kit/examples/dag-with-args-example/README.md

 ## Data

-There are two json files which store some data about fictional people: their names, city and country, where they live, and their phone numbers.
+There are two JSON files which store some data about fictional people: their names, city and country, where they live, and their phone numbers.

 ## Requirements